saurabhp75/saurabhp75.github.io/_notes/kotlin.md

     "Welcome to SimVillage, $playerName! (copyright $currentYear)" }
   println(greetingFunction("Guyal"))
 }
 ```

-## The `it` keyword
+### The `it` keyword
-- Defining anonymous functions that accept `exactly one` argument.
-- Requires no parameter name and arrow in the beginning.
+- Defining anonymous functions that accept `exactly one` argument requires no parameter name and arrow in the beginning.
-- Above code can be written as below.
+- Above code can be written using `it` as below.

 ```kotlin
 fun main(args: Array<String>) {